Mental Harassment at Workplace: Laws and Impact in India

 What is Mental Harassment at Workplace?

-Mental harassment is any behaviour that causes discomfort or suffering.
-It encompasses various actions, such as verbal abuse, humiliation, intimidation, threats, isolation, and manipulation.
+It includes various actions, such as verbal abuse, humiliation, intimidation, threats, isolation, and manipulation.
 These activities can lead to a hostile work environment, impacting the victim’s self-esteem, mental health, and job performance.

 1. Verbal Abuse